Introduce account versioning for smart contracts so upgrading the VM or introducing new VMs can be easier.

-- EIP-1707 and EIP-1712: This makes an account’s versioning soly dependent on its code header prefix.
-If with only EIP-1707, it is not possible to certify any code is valid, because current VM allows treating code as data.
-This can be fixed by EIP-1712, but the drawback is that it’s potentially backward incompatible.
+- 26-VER and 40-UNUSED: This makes an account’s versioning soly dependent on its code header prefix.
+If with only 26-VER, it is not possible to certify any code is valid, because current VM allows treating code as data.
+This can be fixed by 40-UNUSED, but the drawback is that it’s potentially backward incompatible.

 - EIP-1891: Instead of writing version field into account RLP state, we write it in a separate contract.
 This can accomplish the same thing as this EIP and potentially reduces code complexity, but the drawback is that every code execution will require an additional trie traversal, which impacts performance.